 - West Linn Waterfront.
 Per Council goal, develop an overall planning vision for the project area through a robust citizen involvement program and then further refine the vision into comprehensive plan/zoning map/development code amendments for implementation. - Status: Project underway.
 Last round of public outreach was open houses on December 10 and 12, 2019 to glean feedback on preferred future land uses.
 Council has budgeted funds for the next phase of work, which will include finalizing the vision plan, public engagement activities, and zoning/design standards for the three districts.
 Staff chose and finalized a contract with the consultant team.
 The Community Engagement Plan has been reviewed by the CCI and Council has appointed the project working group.
-Community engagement events will begin in Autumn 2023 to glean feedback on a draft vision plan.
-Staff will schedule another Council presentation in the near future. - o Staff: John Floyd, Darren Wyss, Ben Gardner, Lynn Schroder - Highway 43 rezoning and Robinwood Street System.
-Review of the zoning map and standards for the properties adjacent to Highway 43.
-This work will ensure that the regulations facilitate the type of development West Linn would like to see along this important commercial corridor, and complement the planned road improvements.
+The working group has met two times and reviewed the draft vision plan.
+Community engagement events will begin in Winter 2024 to glean feedback on the draft vision plan.
+Staff will schedule regular updates/presentations to both Planning Commission and Council. - o Staff: John Floyd, Darren Wyss, Aaron Gudelj, Lynn Schroder, Chris Myers, John Williams - Highway 43 Land Use and Neighborhood Connectivity Plan (Vision43).
+Development of a community vision along Hwy 43 and implementing regulations to facilitate the type of development West Linn would like to see along this important commercial corridor and complement the planned road improvements.
 The project will also identify preferred bicycle/pedestrian connections from neighborhoods to safely access services along the corridor. - Status: Council has provided funding for the project.
-Staff is finalizing a contract with the chosen consultant team.
-Developing a community engagement plan and working group membership for CCI review will be the next steps. - Staff: Chris Myers, Darren Wyss, Ben Gardner, Lynn Schroder - West Linn Response to HB 2003.
-The bill, passed by the 2019 Oregon Legislature, creates requirements that the City will be mandated to implement.
-HB 2003 will require West Linn to complete a Housing Capacity Analysis (HCA) and take steps (Housing Production Strategy) to address issues identified in the analysis related to the provision of a broad cross-section of housing types.
-The project is listed in this section because it is not optional for West Linn. - o Status: HB2003 Phase 1 is complete and the result was an adoption-ready HCA delivered in June 2021.
-The HCA analysis showed the City was deficient in buildable multi-family zoned land and meeting the minimum residential density allocation for new construction requirements of the Metropolitan Housing Rule (OAR 660-007-0035).
-The City will need to amend its zoning map to rectify the deficiencies and adopt the HCA by December 2023.
-The City will then have an additional year to adopt the associated housing production strategy required by HB2003.
-City Council appointed the Planning Commission as the working group and it met three times (April, June, July 2023) to discuss the HCA, proposed amendments to West Linn Comprehensive Plan Goal 10: Housing, and proposed Comprehensive Plan Map and Zoning Map amendments.
-The Planning Commission recommended adopting the proposed amendments at the August
+Staff chose and finalized a contract with the consultant team.
+The community engagement plan was reviewed by the CCI and Council appointed the project working group.
+Community outreach will begin in Spring 2024 and lead to a preferred vision.
+Zoning, code, and design standards amendments will follow.
+Staff will schedule regular updates/presentations to both the Planning Commission and Council. - o Staff: Chris Myers, Darren Wyss, Aaron Gudelj, Lynn Schroder, John Floyd, John Williams - West Linn Response to HB 2003.
+The bill, passed by the 2019 Oregon Legislature, creates requirements the City is mandated to implement.
+HB2003 requires West Linn to complete a Housing Capacity Analysis (HCA), and take steps (Housing Production Strategy) to address issues identified in the analysis related to the provision of a broad cross-section of housing types.
+The project is listed in this section because it is not optional for West Linn.